-Outside these hours, we will run an engaging programme of talks, papers, activities and social gatherings – the exact timing of which will depend on the offers we get from you, our members.
+Outside these hours, we will run an engaging programme of talks, papers, activities and social gatherings – see details below.
 We intend to record talks and papers so that delegates can watch the presentations which are delivered at a time which is difficult in their time zone.

 - Opening Ceremony (19:00 UK time)